testflows/TestFlows-WebSite/source/handbook/index.md

 ## Examples

-An [Examples] decorator can be used to set `examples` attribute of any test that is defined used a decorated function or used to as an argument of the `examples` parameter for the test.
+An [Examples] decorator can be used to set `examples` attribute of any test that is defined using a decorated function or used as an argument of the `examples` parameter for the test.
 The [Examples] class defines a table of examples and should be passed a `header` and a `list` for the `rows`.

 > Usually examples are used only with test outlines.
 Please see [Outline] for more details.